jnjosh/JNJProgressButton/README.md

 ## TODO ##

 - Do better testing with AutoLayout.
-- Add support for butter end state buttons.
+- Add support for better end state buttons.
 - Refactor out the stupid.
 - Properly handle -tintColor for the future.
 - CocoaPods